Sahsen Ventures

 Potlatch Fund is a non-profit organization dedicated to youth development, community building, language preservation and education, and native arts.
 They also provide training around financial management, board governance, strategic planning, media management, and nonprofit development for past grantees.

-98point6 Inc. is a Seattle-based company that offers primary care services through its mobile application in the United States.
-Founded in 2015, it provides an on-demand, virtual primary care solution that allows board-certified physicians to deliver personalized consultation, diagnosis, and treatment for both acute and chronic illnesses.
-Utilizing a text-based platform, the service enables patients to communicate with healthcare providers anytime and anywhere, facilitating private consultations, diagnosing conditions, outlining care options, and managing prescriptions and lab tests.
-By leveraging technology, 98point6 aims to make healthcare more accessible and cost-effective, allowing physicians to focus more on patient care.
+98point6 Inc. is a healthcare technology company that offers on-demand virtual primary care services through its mobile application in the United States.
+Founded in 2015 and based in Seattle, Washington, the company provides a platform that enables board-certified physicians to deliver personalized consultations, diagnoses, and treatments for both acute and chronic illnesses.
+Utilizing a text-based interface, patients can receive care anytime and anywhere, allowing for efficient communication regarding their health concerns.
+The platform is designed to make healthcare more accessible and affordable, empowering physicians to focus more on patient care while leveraging technology to streamline processes such as prescribing medications and ordering lab tests.

 Uterish operates as an online platform to connect activists, sell feminist apparel, publish an informative monthly newsletter, produce and curate opinionated blog posts, and support Planned Parenthood and the right to bodily autonomy.